Codespace0x25/Codespace0x25/README.md

 ## im currently working on
-~ a os called zenos
-~ a game engine in c
+~ a twitch bot in rust and c

 ## im currently learning
-~ how to make a os
+~ rust

 <!--